-CSMCH-IASH Postdoctoral Research Fellowship in Modern and Contemporary History
+CSMCH-IASH Visiting Postdoctoral Fellowship in Modern and Contemporary History

-Each year, the CSMCH will select an interdisciplinary research theme – for 2017-8, this will be ‘democracy’ – and applicants will need to show that their research addresses this theme.
+Each year, the CSMCH will select an interdisciplinary research theme – for 2018-9, this is ‘space’ – and applicants will need to show that their research addresses this theme.
 Otherwise, there is no limit on geographical area or time period, as long as the bulk of the applicant's research falls within the 'modern and contemporary' period (c.1750-present).

 Fellows will work in collaboration with both the CSMCH and IASH.
 The fellow will be expected to: